 4. Flexible location

-A dropshipping business can be run from just about anywhere with an internet connection.
-As long as you can communicate with suppliers and customers easily, you can run and manage your business.
+With dropshipping, a successful business can be run from just about anywhere with an internet connection.
+As long as you can communicate with suppliers and provide timely service and support that meets customer expectations, you can run and manage your business.

 5. Wide selection of products to sell

 Since you don’t have to pre-purchase the items you sell, you can offer an array of trending products to your potential customers.
+Plus, you can rotate or change your dropshipping products list without having to worry about unsold inventory.
 If suppliers stock an item, you can list it for sale on your online store at no additional cost.

 6. Easier to test